ComparativeGenomicsToolkit/taffy/README.md

 Where here we additionally remove any rows with sequence names with a prefix contained in the given FILTER_FILE.

+A common requirement is that a MAF/TAF has exactly one row for every species in the alignment.
+As Cactus, and other tools, output MAFs that don't necessarily follow this convention it is useful to be able to force this.
+Using:

+    taffy view -i MAF_FILE | taffy sort -n SORT_FILE -p PAD_FILE -r DUP_FILE | taffy view -m

+Where the -p specifies the prefixes to "pad", that is any block not containing a row matching a prefix in the PAD_FILE will have that row added, using gaps and dummy coordinates to fill in the row.
+Similarly, the -r specifies that any set of two or more rows whose names match a given prefix in the DUP_FILE will be pruned so that only one such row is kept in the block.
+The heuristic used for dropping dupes currently is intentionally very simple: all rows after the first occurrence of a row matching the given sequence prefix are dropped.
+Using these options (and optionally the filter option) allows you to construct a MAF ordered and with exactly the set of rows expected for every block.

+In the taffy/scripts directory are some useful utilities for creating the sort/pad/dup-filter files given a guide tree.
+For example:

+    ./scripts/tree_to_sort_file.py --traversal pre --reroot REF_NODE --out_file OUT_FILE NEWICK_TREE_FILE

+Will create a sort order based upon a pre-order traversal of the  tree after rerooting the tree so that the given REF_NODE is the reference - this will place REF_NODE first in the sort order and then order remaining nodes from that node in a pre-order traversal.
+Using options to exclude internal nodes or leaf nodes makes it easy to use this to only include leaves, or to create a filter to exclude internal nodes, say.
+For an example of usage see ./tests/447-way/example_norm.sh

 ## Taffy Coverage

 This tool calculates basic coverage and percent identity statistics of a selected reference (defaults to first row) vs all other genomes in the alignment.
 Whole-genome and reference-contig-level statistics are provided.
 The values presented are: